polyvet/medmed_cba/README.md

 comparator when internally consistent pathway-specific cost and duration data are available.

-## AI-assisted development and editing
+## Acknowledgment

-OpenAI’s ChatGPT was used during the revision process to assist with editing, restructuring, documenting, and checking the R/Shiny application and reproducible analysis code, as well as with language refinement of the associated manuscript and supplementary materials.
-All model assumptions, methodological decisions, code, analyses, and reported outputs were reviewed and verified by the authors, who take full responsibility for the final work.
+OpenAI’s ChatGPT was used to assist with the final editing, organisation, documentation, and checking of the R functions and scripts, as well as the preparation of this GitHub repository.
+All code and outputs were reviewed and verified by the authors.